Welcome to the Office of Academic Affairs

 11. PLA Policy (2017)

-2. Special Program fees and College fees approved by BOG and Council when fee affects all students 2016-2017
+2. Special Program fees and College fees tuition and fees and additional fees approved by BOG and/or WVCTCS Council 2017-2018

 3. Jeanne Clery Act Powerpoint- Dec 2013